There won’t be progress without research!

 - You will maybe be compensated for participating and your travel expenses.
-You will not have any financial issues.
+You will not have any financial burden related to the trial.

-- Studies are relatively safe because of the very strict control by the country.
+- Studies are relatively safe because they are strictly controlled by the country.

 - Side effects do happen (drug tests, invasive surgery).

 - Some studies do not share test results with you.

 - In some studies you will have to pay your travel expenses yourself.